coxandrew/habitat/README.md

 ## Editing

-To edit common content, you just need to change the variables at the top of each HTML template:
+To edit metadata about the page, like the title, you just need to change the variables at the top of each HTML template:

     ---
     title: Powhatan - Habitat for Humanity